17 days/16 nights 2850 miles

 To watch our video of this iconic HVT Route 66 guided motorcycle tour click on Route 66

 |2 people, 1 bike, 1 room||£3395|

 |2 people, 2 bikes, 1 room||£4495|

 |1 person, 1 bike, 1 room||£5695|

 What’s Included: Harley-Davidson rental (Road King, Heritage, Fat Boy, Street Glide etc. or Triumph Thunderbird*) including sales & environmental taxes, support vehicle (carries all luggage), all hotels with most breakfasts, National Park entry, tour guides.
-Welcome dinner, mesh riding jacket, EVIP ZERO theft & damage waivers, oil and fuel.
+Welcome dinner, mesh riding jacket, EVIP PLUS theft & damage waivers, oil and fuel.

 Supplementary Liability Insurance also available at £15 or £20 per day.

 *Honda Gold Wing, Victory or BMW motorcycles are also available, daily supplements apply.